legendarycode3/raffle-smart-contract/README.md

 ## Recommended Practices
-* Fund the Chainlink VRF subscription
+* Fund the Chainlink VRF subscription before deploying to a live network.

 ## Learn More (Resources)